 Nubanusit Terrace is an elegant little pocket garden on Grove Street (next to the post office) that looks over the Nubanusit River and onto Putnam Park in the distance.
 The building that once stood in this spot burned down in 1941, opening a lovely view of the river and cascading waterfalls.
-In 2002, Michael Gordon added a formal yew and boxwood hedge with the intention of shielding the street from the sitting area so that people could quietly enjoy the river.
-In an effort to maintain its elegance white tulips, tall white nodding onions (Leucojums), and giant white alliums rise above the boxed in hedges creating a striking show in the spring, followed by silvery Russian Sage (‘Perovskia atriplicifolia’).
+In 2002, Gordon added a formal yew and boxwood hedge with the intention of shielding the street from the sitting area so that people could quietly enjoy the river.
+To maintain its elegance white tulips, tall white nodding onions (Leucojums), and giant white alliums rise above the boxed in hedges creating a striking show in the spring, followed by silvery Russian Sage (‘Perovskia atriplicifolia’).

 Across the street is the Boccelli Garden.
 This half acre piece of land was named after Michael (1882-1949) and Maria Boccelli (1885-1964), who were Italian immigrants who once owned the land and house that stood on this property, that was often used as a boarding house during the Depression.
 When the town acquired this land in 1983 the house, in disrepair, was removed.
 The lovely, large apple tree near the river still stands where it was planted by Michael Boccelli.
-In 1999 Gordon used the granite from the foundation to create the front edge of a long-mixed border (60’ x 16’) beneath the granite wall below what is now the Post and Beam Brewery (then the GAR Hall).
+In 1999, the granite from the foundation was used to create the front edge of a long-mixed border (60’ x 16’) beneath the granite wall below what is now the Post and Beam Brewery (then the GAR Hall).
 The garden is planted with an assortment of unusual small shrubs, trees and plants of different seasonal interest with varying heights, textures and colors, following the succession-planting style of the great and late Christopher Lloyd, and his continued head gardener, Fergus Garrett, of Great Dixter Gardens, in Sussex, England.
 In 2013 Stan Fry donated the boulders to create the stone retaining wall along with the soil and helpers to create the lower garden near the river.
 Odgers designed the bluestone patio at the end of the long border and Fry donated the bluestone and the sentinel granite post at the corner.
 Our Town Landscaping helped with the installation.
-The two granite sentinels in the long border were also from Peterborough Marble and Granite.
+The two granite sentinels in the long border were also from Peterborough Marble and Granite Works.